grig23/primetime.en/help/programming/tvsdk-1.4-for-ios/ad-insertion/c-psdk-ios-1.4-updating-rules/r-psdk-ios-1.4-sample-rule-files.md

 ---
 description: In the AdobeTVSDKConfig.json you can specify default rules as well as rules for specific zones.
-seo-description: In the AdobeTVSDKConfig.json you can specify default rules as well as rules for specific zones.
-seo-title: Sample creative selection rules
 title: Sample creative selection rules
-uuid: 1d63e26c-6fe0-4643-a568-f1c34cf46c53
 ---

 # Sample creative selection rules{#sample-creative-selection-rules}